thephpleague/tactician/plugins/container.md

 ---
 layout: default
-permalink: /plugins/league-container/
+permalink: /plugins/container/
-title: League\Container
+title: Container
 ---

-# League\Container
+# Container

 [![Author](https://img.shields.io/badge/author-@NigelGreenway-blue.svg?style=flat-square)](https://twitter.com/nigelgreenway)
 [![Source](https://img.shields.io/badge/source-league/tactician--container-blue.svg?style=flat-square)](https://github.com/thephpleague/tactician-container)
 [![Packagist](https://img.shields.io/packagist/v/league/tactician-container.svg?style=flat-square)](https://packagist.org/packages/league/tactician-container)

-This plugin adds support for lazy-loading Command Handlers from [League\Container](http://container.thephpleague.com/).
-If you're using Container in your project, this plugin will likely improve your memory usage and startup times compared to the InMemoryHandlerLocator that Tactician ships with by default.
+This plugin adds support for lazy-loading Command Handlers from a container.
+If you're using a container (that is an implementation of the [`container-interop`](https://github.com/container-interop/container-interop) `ContainerInterface`) in your project, this plugin will likely improve your memory usage and startup times compared to the InMemoryHandlerLocator that Tactician ships with by default.

 Setup has a few steps but it isn't very complicated:

 ~~~php